couchbaselabs/dcp-documentation/spec.md

 Eventually, there will be a long sequence of mutations in a Changes Stream.
-To reclaim space, a deep compaction (compaction and deletion tombstone purging) can be performed on the oldest section of the Changes Stream .
+To reclaim space, a deep compaction (compaction and deletion tombstone purging) can be performed on the oldest section of the Changes Stream.
 After such a “deep compaction”, you’re left with just the set of active keys (and their associated values).
 That is, you’re left with a new Base Data Set.